-September 2017: Here is an earlier version of the paper, and its related table.
-We think it’s important to get this out there because we had significant difficulty getting this article published; after an initial outright rejection, we had to go through multiple revisions and requests to eliminate material which we felt was essential to the paper.
-We had doubts along the way about whether this paper would ever be accepted because it emphasizes the need for egg donor registries.
+September 2017: Here is an earlier version of the paper and its related table.
+We think this version is important to share because we had significant difficulty getting the article published; after an initial outright rejection, we had to go through multiple revisions and requests to eliminate material that we felt was essential to the paper.
+We had doubts along the way about whether the paper would ever be accepted because it emphasizes the need for egg donor registries.

-The main take-home messages of both versions are the same:
+The main messages of both versions are the same:

 The solution is (1) To implement egg-donor registries and begin long-term studies of these women and (2) Meanwhile, begin to provide straightforward information to potential donors about the fact that currently we DO NOT KNOW what the risks are.
-What is different about this early version is that it includes additional perspectives directed at an American audience, in that pages 14-17 speak more to institutions such as the U.S. Centers for Disease Control (CDC) and National Institutes of Health (NIH), and to the need for American organizations such as SART and ASRM to provide more transparent "informed consent” forms to donors.
+What is different about the early version of the paper is that it includes additional perspectives directed at an American audience, in that pages 14-17 speak more to institutions such as the U.S. Centers for Disease Control (CDC) and National Institutes of Health (NIH) and to the need for American organizations such as SART and ASRM to provide more transparent "informed consent” forms to donors.
 These statements were removed from the final version.
-I was also asked to remove the last sentence (about informed consent) in case D and also the quote in the description of case E, regarding her experience at the IVF clinic.
+We were also asked to remove the last sentence (about informed consent) in case D and the quote in the description of case E, regarding her experience at the IVF clinic.

-2016 Children And Society: Adolescents conceived through donor insemination in mother-headed families: A qualitative study of motivations and experiences of contacting and meeting same-donor offspring. (pdf).
-S. Persaud, T. Freeman, V. Jadva, J. Slutsky, W. Kramer, M. Steele, H. Steele, S. Golombuk.1 Children & Society: DOI:10.1111/chso.12158
+Adolescents Conceived Through Donor Insemination in Mother-Headed Families: A Qualitative Study of Motivations and Experiences of Contacting and Meeting Same-donor Offspring.
+S. Persaud, T. Freeman, V. Jadva, J. Slutsky, W. Kramer, M. Steele, H. Steele, S. Golombuk.
+DOI: 10.1111/chso.12158.
+(PDF)

-2015 Social Science and Medicine: Gendering gametes: The unequal contributions of sperm and egg donors.
-Margaret Nelson, Rosanna Hertz and Wendy Kramer.
+Gendering gametes: The unequal contributions of sperm and egg donors.
+Margaret Nelson, Rosanna Hertz, and Wendy Kramer.
+(PDF)

 "This paper compares three groups of gestational mothers who relied on gametes from donors they did not know.
 The three groups are women who have conceived with donor sperm and their own eggs, women who have conceived with donor eggs and a partner's sperm, and women who have conceived with embryos composed of both donor eggs and donor sperm.
 The paper explores three issues.
 First, it considers whether intending parents select sperm and egg donors for different attributes both when they are chosen as the only donor and when they are chosen as donors contributing to an entire embryo.
 Second, it examines how women imagine the donor.
 Finally, it looks at how women conceptualize the donor as an individual who contributes to their child's characteristics.
 Two significant findings emerged in this analysis of survey data.
 First, the data show that gametes are gendered with different attributes both when those gametes are separate and even more so when seen as complementary parts of a whole.
 Second, the data show that women minimize the impact of the egg donor (both when a sole contribution and especially when part of the complementary whole) and thus ignore the influence or impact of the egg donor relative to how they make sense of the influence or impact of the sperm donor.
 The data for this study comes from an online survey developed by the authors."

-2013 Contemporary Perspectives in Family Research: Making Sense of Donors and Donor Siblings: A Comparison of the Perceptions of Donor-Conceived Offspring in Lesbian-Parent and Heterosexual-Parent Families.
-Our Chapter is in Volume 7, 1-42, Theme: "Visions of the 21st Century Family: Transforming Structures and identities".
-(Note: We are not allowed to distribute the final edited chapter, so the pdf is our submitted paper.)
+Making Sense of Donors and Donor Siblings: A Comparison of the Perceptions of Donor-Conceived Offspring in Lesbian-Parent and Heterosexual-Parent Families.
+Our chapter is in Volume 7, 1-42, Theme: "Visions of the 21st Century Family: Transforming Structures and identities."
+(Note: We are not allowed to distribute the final edited chapter, so the PDF is our submitted paper.)